geeofree/geeofree/src/notes/angular/2-Architecture.md

 Angular uses a module system called [NgModules](https://angular.io/guide/ngmodules) that provides a _compilation context_ for components (or directives).

-This helps organize information that components can use in an isolated manner.
+This helps organize the different entities that components can use in an isolated manner.

 A module is a class that is decorated with the `@Modules` decorator and has these ff. properties: